A complete list of current and past research, service, and professional development activities can be found on my CV.

 Research Collaborations

-In 2020, I was a research fellow in the “Disciplining Diversity” Residential Research Group through the UC Humanities Research Institute.
+In 2020, I was a research fellow in the “Disciplining Diversity” Residential Research Group through the University of California Humanities Research Institute.
 The interdisciplinary research group critically examined the concept of diversity in higher education through our experiences as students, teachers, and scholars.

 I’m an affiliate of the Center for Critical Race and Digital Studies, a collective of scholars who study the intersections of race, media, and technology from interdisciplinary perspectives grounded in critical theories.